 Firth has continued his role as a spy in the action-comedy franchise, Kingsman, playing Harry Hart/Galahad alongside newcomer Taron Egerton.

 Colin Firth Bio: BEYOND ACTING

-Firth has pursued interests outside of his roles, publishing short story “The Department of Nothing,” in the 2000 anthology Speaking With The Angel.
+Firth has pursued interests outside of his roles, publishing the short story “The Department of Nothing,” in the 2000 anthology Speaking With The Angel.
 The proceeds of the work went to benefit autistic children.
 An advocate for the rights of indigenous peoples, Firth also contributed to British novelist Nick Hornby’s book We Are One: A Celebration of Tribal Peoples, released in 2009.
 He has commissioned research to scan the brains of politicians to see if the scans correlated to political leanings; he was subsequently credited as a co-author in an academic paper on human brains.

-Firth has also taken behind-the-scenes roles on several film productions.
+Firth has also taken behind-the-scenes roles in several film productions.
 He executive produced the film In Prison My Whole Life, which appeared at the 2008 Sundance Film Festival.
 Firth most recently founded Raindog Films in 2012, which produced the thriller film Eye in Sky, featuring one of Alan Rickman’s final performances.

 Colin Firth Bio: DATING, MARRIAGE, PERSONAL LIFE

 Firth dated co-star Meg Tilly from 1989 to 1994.
-During their time together, the couple had son William Joseph Firth, before later splitting amicably.
+During their time together, the couple had a son William Joseph Firth, before later splitting amicably.
 Firth married Italian film producer and director Livia Giuggioli in 1997.
 They have two sons, Luca and Matteo.
 Firth is fluent in Italian.

 Firth has an honorary degree from the University of Winchester, his parent’s former place of employment.
 He was appointed Order of the British Empire in 2011 and as a Freeman of London in 2012.